Trading with Bollinger Bands

 using a smooth moving average line, and make a “band”

-of n standard deviations (usually 2) away from the line.
+standard deviations (usually 2) away from the line.

 This kinds of remind me of the mathematics of normal distribution curve.